 Participation in class is very important.
 The classroom should be active all week, not just during class hours.
 Student class participation should incorporate responses to their peers, their opinions, pertinent information regarding subjects covered in class, from microbiology topics that students have read, and examples from their experience.
 The distinguishing feature of a well done class discussion might include an objective and critical analysis of lecture notes, reading assignments and what you have experienced.
 Students should seat next to their team members during lecture to facilitate discussion.
-Class participation points will be assigned via 3 ways: iClickers (see below), Facebook (see below), and class discussion (see below).
+Class participation points will be assigned via 2 ways: iClickers and class discussion (see below).